Evolutionary dynamics of any multiplayer game on regular graphs: : Death-birth

 In particular, let us list the quantities in Eq.~(\ref{sieq_DB_n2}) and clarify the calculation.
 Referring to Eq.~(\ref{sieq_<pi_i|j>}), we have

 where, according to Eq.~(\ref{sieq_pi_i|j}), we have

 In this way, the calculation of general 2-strategy multiplayer games given by Eq.~(\ref{sieq_DB_n2}) is completed.

-Similarly, after presenting the 2-strategy case at the accumulated payoff level, we can further compute the results, which are divided into the single game level.
+Similarly, after presenting the 2-strategy case by expected accumulated payoffs, we can further compute the results, which are divided into expected single-game payoffs.
 Under death-birth, however, the results would seem unruly and not easier than Eq.~(\ref{sieq_DB_n2}).
-The 2-strategy case at the single game level can be obtained by applying $n=2$ to Eq.~(\ref{sieq_alevel2_DB}), which leads to an over-complicated result.
+The 2-strategy case keeping expected single-game payoffs can be obtained by applying $n=2$ to Eq.~(\ref{sieq_alevel2_DB}), which leads to an over-complicated result.
 In conclusion, we always need to treat the payoff structure of different models case by case, and using Eq.~(\ref{sieq_DB_n2}) is an acceptable choice that we have.

 In the case of special linear systems, however, we can refer to a well-organized general equation.
 Applying $n=2$ to Eq.~(\ref{sieq_linear_DB}), we have

 where $b_{ij}$ and $c_i$ are given by Eq.~(\ref{sieq_b_c}) to express the linear payoff structure $a_{i|\mathbf{k}}=\sum_{l=1}^n b_{il}k_l+c_i$, and $x_1(\Bar{\pi}_1-\Bar{\pi})$ corresponds to the replicator dynamics in a well-mixed population, which can be obtained by existing knowledge of well-mixed populations.